elastic/rally/README.md

 Over time we will add more pipelines to Rally, for example to download an official Elasticsearch distribution instead of building it from sources.
 Rally lists the available pipelines with `esrally list pipelines`.

-### Key Components of Rally

-Note: This is just important if you want to hack on Rally and to some extent if you want to add new benchmarks.
-It is not that interesting if you are just using it.

-* `Race Control`: is responsible for proper execution of the race.
-It sets up all components and acts as a high-level controller.
-* `Mechanic`: can build and prepare a benchmark candidate for the race.
-It checks out the source, builds Elasticsearch, provisions and starts the cluster.
-* `Track`: is a concrete benchmarking scenario, e.g. the logging benchmark.
-It defines the data set to use.
-* `TrackSetup`: is a concrete system configuration for a benchmark, e.g. Elasticsearch default settings.
-Note: There are some lose ends in the code due to the porting efforts.
-The implementation is very likely to change significantly.
-* `Driver`: drives the race, i.e. it is executing the benchmark according to the track specification.
-* `Reporter`: A reporter tells us how the race went (currently only after the fact).

-When implementing a new benchmark, create a new file in `track` and create a new `Track` and one or more `TrackSetup` instances.
-See `track/geonames_track.py` for an example.
-The new track will be picked up automatically.
-You can run Rally with your track by issuing `esrally --track=your-track-name`.
-All available tracks can be listed with `esrally list tracks`.

 ### How to Contribute

 See all details in the [contributor guidelines](CONTRIBUTING.md).